 This section describes the most commonly applied post-install customizations and the issues they pose:

-You can modify the default by adding network IPs to your cloud or changing your network from Managed to EDGE mode.
-Changing these values do not require shutting down the whole system.
+You can modify the default by adding network IPs to your cloud.
+Adding public IPs does not require shutting down the whole system.

 |cloud.monitor.default_poll_interval_mins||This is how often the CLC sends a request to the CC for sensor data.
 Default value is 5 minutes.
 If you set it to 0 = no reporting.
 The more often you poll, the more hit on system performance.|

 |cloud.monitor.history_size||This is how many data value samples are sent in each sensor data request.
 The default value is 5.
 How many samples per poll interval.|